RobertsLab/resources/docs/Purchasing-and-Reimbursement.md

 Here is the procedure for purchases.
 Generally, we are shifting to have SAFS admin staff handling purchasing as default (SAFS Purchasing Form).

 1. Submit initial request in [`#purchasing` channel on Slack](https://genefish.slack.com/messages/CDPNUMPFC/).
-  1. Provide link(s) to desired product(s)
+  a.
+Provide link(s) to desired product(s)
       - University of Washington preferred vendors should always be given priority (i.e. don't default to buying from Amazon.com)
-  2. Purchasing approval will be confirmed by Steven and he will provide the appropriate budget number & name to use
+  b.
+Purchasing approval will be confirmed by Steven and he will provide the appropriate budget number & name to use

 2. Fill and submit appropriate form(s).